 And here's the money quote.

-Whether by blowing up the great golden dome of the shrine in Samara or blowing up an American each day.
+It's an odd war because the side I think is losing garners all the press, whether by blowing up the great golden dome of the shrine in Samarra or blowing up an American each day.

-Yet we hear nothing of the other side that is ever so slowly shrewdly undermining the enemy.
+Yet we hear nothing of the other side that is ever so slowly, shrewdly undermining the enemy.

 The enemy is admitting that it's losing by blowing up these shrines.